-Upon leaving school, Nola worked in a Public Accountancy firm until she married her husband, Charlie.
-On the same day they were married, Nola and Charlie bought their first dairy and beef property in Harvey.
-Nola has taken an active, physical role in developing and growing their family business which includes their son Kim and daughter-in-law Deanna.
-Their daughter Kylie, also lives and works in the region.
+Nola worked in an accountancy firm until she married her husband, Charlie.
+On the same day they were married, they bought their first dairy and beef property in Harvey.
+Nola worked on their farm helping to develop and grow their family business which includes their son, daughter-in-law and grandson.
+Their daughter also lives and works in the region.

-Nola was the ABC Regional Rural Woman of the Year in 1996, received a Certificate for Outstanding Service to the Community in 1997 from the Harvey Shire Council and a Premier’s Australia Day Active Citizenship Award (WA) in 2004.
+In 1996 Nola was the ABC Regional Rural Woman of the Year.
+In 1997 she received a Certificate for Outstanding Service to the Community in 1997 from the Harvey Shire Council and a Premier’s Australia Day Active Citizenship Award (WA) in 2004.

 Deputy Opposition Whip from 12.2.08 to 5.8.13